 Include all common web pages and web page states that were identified in Step 2.a: Identify Common Web Pages of the Website into the selected sample for evaluation.

-Step 3.b: Include Other Relevant Web Pages
+Step 3.c: Include Other Relevant Web Pages

 Methodology Requirement 3.b: Include all other web pages and web page states that are relevant to people with disabilities and accessibility of the website into the selected sample.